ngnam/FrontEndRegSimple/README.md

 ## Postgres Update

 If a change gets made to `server/sql/create-tables.sql` then you will need to run `cat server/sql/create-tables.sql | heroku pg:psql` in a terminal window from the root of the project.
-If you dont have a remote called `heroku` set up then you will need to add `--app reg-simple` to the command.
+If you don't have a remote called `heroku` set up then you will need to add `--app reg-simple` to the command.